timwhat/Quartz58/JOURNAL.md

 title: "quartz58"
 author: "tim"
-description: "My attempt at a dream keyboard"
+description: "attempt at a next to no compromises keyboard"
 created_at: "2025-07-15"

 ---